 Airbus Defence and Space has brought to the show its Wingman drone concept as an example of a collaborative combat aircraft (CAA) that is expected to assist fighter jets or bigger military drones in combat situations.
 A perfect example of the trend away from manned assets toward drones is that of the U.S. Air Force now having second thoughts about its Next Generation Air Dominance (NGAD) aircraft, a sixth-generation fighter plane planned to replace the F-22.
 It won’t be a surprise if makers of attritable drones get a lot of attention during the course of the show.

 Keen to demonstrate progress towards certification, a number of eVTOL companies are at the show, with Hyundai company Supernal and Boeing subsidiary Wisk bringing their full eVTOL aircraft mock-up.
 Lilium and Joby Aviation are also showcasing models of their vehicles.
-Brazil’s Eve Air Mobility has brought its cabin mock-up to the show and will share updates on key programme milestones during the course of the event.
+On the eve of the show, Brazil’s Eve Air Mobility unveiled the aircraft being built at the Embraer test facility of Gaviao Peixoto, Sao Paulo State, besides naming Diehl Aviation as the designer and producer of interior and ASE as the supplier for the power distribution system for it eVTOL.
 The Global Urban & Advanced Air Summit that is being organized as part of the event is expected to showcase the increased collaboration that has been happening in recent months between industry players, regulators, and investors.

 With the aviation industry waking up to the need to make serious progress towards its ambitious goal of achieving net zero carbon emissions by 2050, sustainability will generate headlines at this edition of the show.
 As the number of airlines using SAF for their operations have gone up significantly, there will be discussions centred on ways to scale up the production of SAF and ways to overcome feedstock constraints.